Boots Lab Statement of Values

 - We will actively consider the implications of our work, especially when related to applied human and agricultural disease, in the context of its possible impacts on racial justice and equity.
 We will be active in sharing these implications with a broader audience through social media, news articles, etc.

-- We will actively work towards efforts to decolonize field research, only engaging in projects that foster equal collaboration, participation, and authorship opportunity between foreign and local researchers from diverse backgrounds.
+- We will only engage in projects that foster equal collaboration, participation, and authorship opportunities between foreign and local researchers from diverse backgrounds.

 - We condemn research that extracts data, samples, or ideas from local communities.
 We are committed to using our position of privilege to amplify and support the voice of local researchers, as well as develop scientific capacity in our study regions.